-Chair of the Department of Physiological Nursing
+Tenure Track Faculty - Department of Physiological Nursing

-Adjunct Faculty Positions in Family Health Care Nursing or Community Health Systems
+Adjunct Faculty Positions in Family Health Care Nursing or Community Health Systems (Research Focused)

 In Residence and Adjunct Faculty Positions in Social and Behavioral Sciences and the Institute for Health & Aging

-The School's Department of Social and Behavioral Sciences (SBS) and the Institute for Health & Aging (IHA) seek In Residence and Adjunct faculty, with appointments at the Assistant, Associate or Full Professor rank, depending on the individual's experience and extramural funding.
+The Department of Social and Behavioral Sciences (SBS) and the Institute for Health & Aging (IHA) seek In Residence and Adjunct faculty, with appointments at the Assistant, Associate or Full Professor rank, depending on the individual's experience and extramural funding.
 SBS and IHA seek scientists with an established research career with preferred areas of expertise in one of the areas designated as strategic research priorities for the School of Nursing, namely health equity, aging and the life course, community and population health, digital health and data science, and symptom science; and/or other additional areas aligned with SBS and IHA areas of strength, including health policy, health economics, global health, health care systems and institutions, bioethics, and sociology of health, medicine, and science and technology.
 See full job description and apply.

 If you have questions about open faculty positions, you may contact Academic Personnel Analyst and Strategic Recruitment Specialist Candace Wise.